Ian Kinsler: 2009: Hitting for the cycle, and joining the 30–30 club

 Bleacher Reports' Andrew Nuschler observed: "Maddon spent his tenure as the AL All Star manager finding new and inventive ways to give Ian Kinsler the middle finger."
 And Sports Illustrateds Jacob Osterhout took note, writing: It is an absolute travesty that Ian Kinsler is not the starting second baseman for the American League.
 Dustin Pedroia, who IS the starting second baseman, has hit only three home runs and has 36 RBIs.
 Kinsler, on the other hand, has hit 20 home runs and has 63 RBIs.
 The fact that Kinsler isn't even a reserve makes it hard to take the All Star Game seriously.

-At the All Star Game, as a tribute to Kinsler, his teammate and close friend Michael Young wore wristbands with Kinsler's number 5.
+At the All-Star Game, as a tribute to Kinsler, his teammate and close friend Michael Young wore wristbands with Kinsler's number 5.

 On July 11, Kinsler stole third base for the 21st time in his career, building on his team record, without ever having been thrown out.
+On July 19, 2009, Kinsler became one of only six or seven batters to have hit both a leadoff and walk-off home run in the same game, the others being Billy Hamilton (1893, disputed), Vic Power (1957), Darin Erstad (2000), Reed Johnson (2003), Chris Young (2010), and Pete Crow-Armstrong (2026).

 Kinsler suffered a strained left hamstring on July 28, and missed 11 games while on the disabled list.

 Kinsler, who already had 30 stolen bases, hit his 30th home run on September 25, becoming the only major leaguer to join the 30–30 club in 2009, and the 34th major leaguer ever.
 He became only the second player in Rangers' history to have a 30–30 season (joining Alfonso Soriano, who did it in 2005), and joined Soriano (who also had 30–30 seasons in 2002 and 2003 for the Yankees) and Brandon Phillips (2007) as the only 30–30 second basemen in Major League history.
 "It's an incredible accomplishment", said Michael Young.
 "I've played with guys who have had some incredible seasons here, but 30–30 is something special.
 He deserves a lot of credit.
 He battled all season long.
 That's what separates the great players from the good ones."

 He led the AL in power-speed#, with a 31.0.
 Through 2009, he had the second-highest steal success rate among active players with at least 100 attempts, at 87.5% (91-of-104).
 Carlos Beltrán was the best, at 88.3%.
 Sharing his philosophy on stealing bases, he said: "It takes the art of stealing away if you do it when you're four runs up or four runs down, and the opposing team is just worried about getting outs, not stolen bases.
 The idea is to steal them when you need them."